utahking/ForcePad/readme.md

 v2.2 - Released 2/15/2012

-- Initial release of ForcePad
+- Initial release of Salesforce for iPad
 - Create, edit, clone, delete records for (almost all) standard and (all) custom objects
 - Bug fixes, UI updates